Pet3r1512/DevIniter/CONTRIBUTING.md

 Thank you for considering contributing to our project!
 This document outlines the process and guidelines for contributing.

+In this repo, you can contribute these following:

+- DevIniter Official Website
+- Documents

+If you want to contribute to DevIniter CLI's behaviors, please check this [repo](https://github.com/Pet3r1512/DevIniter_CLI)

 ## Code of Conduct

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read it before contributing.